-This category presents the net position that reflects capital assets net of depreciation/amortization and of only the debt applicable to the acquisition or construction of these assets.
+Net investment in capital assets This category presents the net position that reflects capital assets net of depreciation/amortization and of only the debt applicable to the acquisition or construction of these assets.
 Debt issued for non-capital purposes and unspent bond proceeds are excluded.

-This category presents the net position restricted by external parties (creditors, grantors, contributors or laws and regulations).

-The category presents the net position of the Town, which is not classified in the preceding two categories.
+Restricted net position This category presents the net position restricted by external parties (creditors, grantors, contributors or laws and regulations).
+Unrestricted net position The category presents the net position of the Town, which is not classified in the preceding two categories.
+1 1